tobento-ch/service-notifier/README.md

 }
 ```

-Check out the [Notifications](#notifications) section to learn more about the available notfications you can create or you might create your own notification class fitting your application.
+Check out the [Notifications](#notifications) section to learn more about the available notifications you can create or you might create your own notification class fitting your application.

 Check out the [Recipients](#recipients) section to learn more about the available recipients you can create or you might create your own recipient class fitting your application.